The Entity (2015 film)

-The Entity, also known as La Entidad, is a 2015 Peruvian supernatural horror film that was directed by Eduardo Schuldt.
-The film was released in 3D in Peru on 22 January 2015 and had its film festival debut on 28 August 2015 at Film4 FrightFest.
+The Entity (Spanish: La Entidad) is a 2015 Peruvian 3D supernatural horror film directed by Eduardo Schuldt from a screenplay written by Sandro Ventura.
+It premiered on 22 January 2015 in Peruvian theaters, and had its film festival debut on 28 August 2015 at Film4 FrightFest.
 The Entity has been billed as Peru's first 3D horror film and to have been loosely based on true stories.

 Synopsis

 Needing a good final project for college, a group of media students have chosen to film a documentary researching reaction videos.
 They're surprised when they find a video featuring someone they know, especially when they discover that anyone who has watched the original video (not the reaction video) has died after they finish watching.
 Intrigued, the students focus their research, which requires that they visit the deep web, and they find that the original video is tied to an ancient and deadly curse.